schuetzgroup/sdt-python/doc/index.rst

   :py:mod:`sdt.roi` module.
 - With help of the :py:mod:`sdt.image` module it is possible to do image processing, e. g. background subtraction from images.
-- Using the :py:mod:`sdt.beam_shape` module, flat field correction of image and localization data can be achieved.
+- Using the :py:mod:`sdt.flatfield` module, flat field correction of image and localization data can be achieved.
 - With help of the :py:mod:`sdt.sim` module, fluorescence microscopy images can be simulated.